antoniolucasnobar/ckeditor5-find-replace/README.md

 CKEditor 5 Find and Replace feature
 ============================

-This package implements Find and Replace Text in CKEditor 5.
+This plugin implements Find and Replace Text in CKEditor 5.

-I looked everywhere and did not find an solution for CKEditor 5.
-So I did it one.

-It supports:
+Features:
 - forward and backwards search (with visual and text indications of progress)
-- replace one or all occurrences
+- replace one (also forward and backwards) or all occurrences
 - accessible (keyboard operation)
 - use out of the editor (by execute findReplace command)
+- Match case: you decide if upper or lower case matters
+- selected text gets copied over to the find field

 We need translators!
 If you want to translate to your language, open a PR!
 Supported so far:
 - pt-BR
 - en-US
-- zh-CN
+- zh-CN (Thanks @YueHui)

 ## Installation
 ```shell script